Click here to go directly to Budapest information below

 - a monthly Budapest pass (9.500,- HUF).
 The monthly pass allows you to travel day and night on any vehicles run by the Budapest Transport Center (BKK).

-If you regularly travel by public transport, the best arrangement for you is to buy a monthly Budapest travel pass - for which a pictured ID card is required.
+If you regularly travel by public transport, the best arrangement for you is to buy a monthly Budapest travel pass - for which a personal photo ID card is required.

 Hungarian Student Cards

-The Hungarian Education Ministry introduced in 2012 a new law related to Hungarian Student Cards ("Magyar diákigazolvány").
-According to these new regulations only students in CEU programs accredited both in the USA and in Hungary, are eligible to opt for a Hungarian Student Card, entitling the holder to a significant discount on public transportation).
+In 2012 the Hungarian Education Ministry introduced a new law related to Hungarian Student Cards ("Magyar diákigazolvány").
+According to these regulations only students in CEU programs accredited both in the USA and in Hungary, are eligible to opt for a Hungarian Student Card, entitling the holder to a significant discount on public transportation.
 The application process is administered by the Student Center (Dean of Students Office).
-Students, enrolled in these programs are entitled to apply for a Hungarian Student Card.
+Students enrolled in these programs are entitled to apply for a Hungarian Student Card.

-Additionally, students in programs accredited only in the USA (but not in Hungary) – and who are citizen of the European Economic Area (including Switzerland) – have also the possibility to apply for a Hungarian Student Card.
-In these cases the application process is not done at CEU, but at the Customer Service of the Education Office.
+Additionally, students in programs accredited only in the USA (but not in Hungary) – and who are citizens of the European Economic Area (including Switzerland) – also have the possibility to apply for a Hungarian Student Card.
+In these cases the application process is not done at CEU, but at the Customer Service of the Education Authority.
 Details on this procedure are available here.
 The application forms are available at the Student Center.

-Students not eligible for a Hungarian Student Card, are advised to buy regular tickets or full-price passes (9.500 Ft) for traveling in Budapest.
-Please note that the CEU ID Card or an ISIC (International Student Identity Card) does not entitle the holder to use the monthly Budapest discounted student pass for traveling.
+Students not eligible for a Hungarian Student Card are advised to buy regular tickets or full-price passes (9.500 Ft) for traveling in Budapest.
+Please note that neither a CEU ID Card, nor an ISIC (International Student Identity Card) entitles the holder to use the discounted monthly Budapest pass for students for traveling.

 Holders of a Hungarian Student Card are entitled to buy the monthly Budapest student travel pass at a reduced rate (3.450 Ft).
 Other discounts in selected shops in Hungary and abroad are available on http://www.diakkedvezmeny.hu/ and http://eyca.org/discounts/search.